corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/scripts/README.md

 This directory contains scripts to simplify deploying the app simulator.
+Prerequisites for running the scripts: kubectl connected to a K8s cluster and a K8s secret, docker-registry-cred, containing the docker registry credentials.

 deploy.sh deploys 3 worker clusters (a, b and mgm) into K8s.
 After which it sets up a dynamic network.